St Peter's Seminary, Cardross: Restoration efforts

 NVA, however, continued their involvement with the site, working with local community groups, raising funds and developing plans for the partial restoration of the seminary buildings and interventions in the surrounding landscape.
 In 2010, NVA presented these plans at the 12th International Architecture Exhibition at the Venice Biennale.
 In 2012, the Scottish Government gave £500,000 for the building's regeneration by a Historic Scotland building grant.
 Also in 2012, NVA began working in partnership with the Universities of Glasgow, Edinburgh, and Strathclyde on the 'Invisible College', a research network which aims to radically reinvent the college's original teaching function for the present day.
 A 'college without walls', the Invisible College has involved organised events bringing together academics, local residents, architects, artists, and other interested parties on site for debate, discussion, and collaborative investigations in the landscape.
-There have been public talks about ruins, architecture and landscape in the nearby villages of Cardross and Renton, and in the Lighthouse in Glasgow.
+There have been public talks about ruins, architecture and landscape in the nearby villages of Cardross and Renton, and in The Lighthouse, Glasgow.
 The college has also produced an 'audio drift', a sound work layering together environmental recordings and interviews, designed to be listened to on portable MP3 players whilst walking through the landscape, and a guided walk around the Kilmahew estate, in collaboration with the Royal Geographical Society.
 Local residents from Cardross have begun cultivating food in the ruined walled garden of the former estate, which once supplied food for Kilmahew House and later the seminary.
 Following on from this, in 2013, the Invisible College organised a series of events exploring the horticultural and food-producing aspects of the site.
 The Invisible College has been funded by the UK Arts and Humanities Research Council (AHRC).

 A planning application was submitted in February 2013 by Avanti Architects and ERZ Landscape Architects for the regeneration of the Seminary.
 Funding was secured from the Heritage Lottery Fund and Creative Scotland.

 In early 2015, the site was handed over to artist Angus Farquhar, with the intention that part of it would become an arts venue.
 A major clean-up was completed in 2016 which included the cleaning and de-risking of the buildings, consolidating salvageable vaults and documenting the surviving buildings.
 NVA presented a sound and light event for the public which was sold out.
 However, in June 2018, NVA closed down, saying the challenges facing the company were compounded when a core funding bid to Creative Scotland failed.